krishaamer/green-filter-research/research/literature/design.md

 Young people expect a product.
 Intelligent Interfaces use interaction design to provide relevant and personalized information in the right context and at the right time.

 Ceschin and Gaziulusoy (2016) shows how design for sustainability has expanded from a product focus to systems-thinking focus placing the product inside a societal context of use.
-For example “Cargo Bike \| FREITAG” (n.d.), Recycled clothing maker FREITAG offers sustainability-focused services such ass cargo bikes so you can transport your purchases and a network for *shopping without payment* = swapping your items with other members, as well as repairs of their products.
+For example Anon. (n.d.b), Recycled clothing maker FREITAG offers sustainability-focused services such ass cargo bikes so you can transport your purchases and a network for *shopping without payment* = swapping your items with other members, as well as repairs of their products.
 Loaning terminology from ***service design***, the user journey within an app needs to consider each touchpoint on the way to a state of success.

 Weinschenk (2011) says “People expect most online interactions to follow the same social rules as person-to-person interactions.
 It’s a shortcut that your brain uses to quickly evaluate trustworthiness.”